Miguel9Angel/Convolutional-Neural-Network/README.md

 ![preview](./assets/BestModelRandSearchCost_Accuracy.png)

-This porject goal is to make a general neural network with some of the most important configurations to understand the basic of functionality of a neural network.
-Test it with different data sets and track it's performance with differents hyperparameters
+Make a general convolutional neural network from scratch with some of the most important configurations.
+Implementing the convolutional layer, pooling layer, flatten layer and the dense layer to undertand the altgorithm.
+Then test it with different data sets and track it's performance with differents hyperparameters.

 ## 📊 Dataset